kaznowski/GooglePlayAPIConsoleUploader/README.md

 # GooglePlayAPIConsoleUploader
-A Projeto to upload an Apk and the extensions file using CMD automatic.
+A Project to upload an Apk and the extensions file using CMD automatic.